15 Ecommerce Email Marketing Strategies To Increase Conversion

 6. Celebrate customer milestones

-When it comes to email marketing, the extent to which you can personalize is limited only by your imagination.
+When it comes to email marketing, the extent to which you can personalize is limited only by your imagination (and your data).

 Here are a few more ways you can use personalization in your email marketing campaigns: